 Special Needs Students and Bullying

 Children in special education are the most frequent victims of bullies.
-Children with autism spectrum disorder (ASD) are easy targets for bullying – one expert puts the percentage at 100%.
-The reason is that autistic children fit the profile of a typical victim: a “loner” who appears different from other children.
-Like hungry wolves that attack a limping sheep falling behind the herd, those with ASD are vulnerable to bullying.
+Children with Asperger Syndrome are easy targets for bullying – one expert puts the percentage at 100%.
+The reason is that Aspies fit the profile of a typical victim: a “loner” who appears different from other children.
+Like hungry wolves that attack a limping sheep falling behind the herd, the Aspie is vulnerable to bullying.
 Their symptoms are often obvious and subject to ostracization.
 Even worse, the autistic child often suffers in silence not telling his parents or other adults.

 Recognize the Signs of Bullying